Gabbo77/LaTEX-docs/README.md

 # LaTeX-docs
-In this repository you can find some LaTEX coding to create text files.
+In this repository you can find some LaTeX coding to create text files.